Breakout Sessions

 Field Sessions

-This year we have four brand new sessions in three new locations as well as spots at some of our favourite locations from the past for those who are joining us for the first time or who couldn’t attend these sessions in previous years.
-Sessions are limited to TWO per person and sign ups will go live on March 15th, 2024.
-Schedule may be subject to change.
+This year we have four brand new sessions in five new locations as well as spots at some of our favourite locations from the past for those who are joining us for the first time or who couldn’t attend these sessions in previous years.
+Sessions are limited to TWO per person and sign ups will go live on March 1st at 10am MT.
+Some sessions may change due to provincial park availability.

 SIGN UP FOR A FIELD SESSION (OR TWO!)